VincentCharpentier/Stationeers-Mirrored-Devices/README.md

-# Stationeers mod "Mirrored Atmospherics" for BepInEx.
+# Stationeers mod "Mirrored Devices" for BepInEx.

+previously released as "Mirrored Atmospherics"

 # Description:
 Adds a mirrored variant for each atmospherics and phase change devices: